Wolverine971/9takes/src/blog/community/why-im-selective-sharing-enneagram.md

         subtext=""
     />
 </div>

+<p class="firstLetter">The Enneagram is awesome, unique, mysterious, and old.</p>

+I have found it helpful in my own life, but sharing its insights requires careful consideration.
 Here are some things to watch out for and think about before you try to explain the Enneagram to someone else.

 ## Not Everyone Appreciates Being Psychoanalyzed or Labeled